 The Constitution of Kenya, along with other laws of Kenya, prohibits the discrimination of people because of their religious beliefs and protects their religious freedoms.
 It gives people the freedom to worship, practice, observe, or teach any religion, as well as the freedom to debate and discuss in regard to religious questions and matters.
 Muslims, predominately ethnic Somalis, have in recent times complained of being targets of government-directed extra-judicial killings, arbitrary arrest, detention, and deportation.
 The government has denied this.
 Tensions in the country between Christians and Muslims have heightened in recent years due to the rise of Islamist radicalization, and terrorist attacks in the country orchestrated by Al-Shabaab, a Somali-based Islamist terror group.

-Protestantism began in the Fifteenth Century when Martin Luther led a break with the Roman Catholic Church in Germany.
+Protestantism began in the 16th Century when Martin Luther led a break with the Roman Catholic Church in Germany.
 The main similarity of all Protestant churches is their rejection of Papal supremacy and the practices of the Roman Catholic Church.
 Protestants are the majority in Kenya at 47.7% of the total population.
 It was introduced to Kenya by John Ludwig Krapf, a German Missionary from the Church Missionary Society (CMS), who arrived in Kenya in 1844.
 He wrote the first Swahili Bible.
 The colonization of Kenya by the British attracted more missionaries, such as the Church of Scotland.
 In addition to converting the Africans into their religion, the missionaries brought education and modern healthcare.
 Many schools and hospitals have been built by the church.
 Protestant denominations include the Anglican Church of Kenya, and the Presbyterian Church, Methodist, Baptist, Lutheran, and Pentecostal churches.

 Roman Catholic Christianity